-NOT OVER: 25 Years of Visual AIDS looks back at the history of Visual AIDS and contemporary AIDS politics to create a glimpse into a quarter century of AIDS, art and activism.
-Curators Kris Nuzzi and Sur Rodney (Sur) link artists of a generation born after 1970 to an earlier generation of artists that were active in the 1980s.
+NOT OVER: 25 Years of Visual AIDS looked back at the history of Visual AIDS and contemporary AIDS politics to create a glimpse into a quarter century of AIDS, art and activism.
+Curators Kris Nuzzi and Sur Rodney (Sur) linked artists of a generation born after 1970 to an earlier generation of artists that were active in the 1980s.

 Opening Reception: Saturday, June 1, 6-9 PM